-Where's next on UNESCO's World Heritage list?
+Babylon now a UNESCO World Heritage Site

 Courtesy Snorri Baldursson

-This year, sites including the Kathmandu Valley in Nepal and the Ancient City of Nessebar in Bulgaria are proposed as new additions to the list of World Heritage in Danger.
+This year, sites including the Kathmandu Valley in Nepal and the Ancient City of Nessebar in Bulgaria are proposed as new additions to the List of World Heritage in Danger.

-Meanwhile, the Birthplace of Jesus, the Church of the Nativity and the Pilgrimage Route, Bethlehem in Palestine and the Humberstone and Santa Laura Saltpeter Works in Chile are due to be examined as potentially worth removing from the "in danger" list.
+The first news alert from Baku, announced on July 2, 2019, was that the birthplace of Jesus in Bethlehem in Palestine has been removed from the List of World Heritage in Danger.

+The World Heritage Committee said this decision was made because of restorative work carried out on the Nativity Church, the decision not to dig a tunnel under Manger Square and the management plan for the site's conservation.

 2019 nominees

-Here's the list of destinations nomination for the UNESCO list in 2019:
+Here's the list of destinations nominated for the UNESCO list in 2019.
+Check back to see which make the grade:

 Natural sites:

-• Hyrcanian Forests (Iran)
+• Hyrcanian Forests (Iran) -- Confirmed

 • Kaeng Krachan Forest Complex (Thailand)

-• French Austral Lands and Seas (France)
+• French Austral Lands and Seas (France) -- Confirmed

 • Alpi del Mediterraneo -- Alpes de la Méditerrané (France / Italy / Monaco)

-• Vatnajökull National Park -- (Iceland)
+• Vatnajökull National Park -- (Iceland) -- Confirmed

 Mixed sites (natural and cultural):

-• Extension of the Natural and Cultural Heritage of the Ohrid region, North Macedonia] (Albania)
+• Extension of the Natural and Cultural Heritage of the Ohrid region, North Macedonia (Albania) -- Confirmed

-• Paraty -- Culture and Biodiversity (Brazil)
+• Paraty and Ilha Grande -- Culture and Biodiversity (Brazil) -- Confirmed

 Cultural sites:

-• Ancient ferrous metallurgy site (Burkina Faso)
+• Ancient ferrous metallurgy site (Burkina Faso) -- Confirmed

 • Dilmun Burial Mounds (Bahrain)